Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Reload .bashrc for bash shells
 . ~/.bashrc
 ```

 Please ensure that you are not invoking the install script as root. `sudo`
 will be invoked wherever root access is required for installing system-wide
 packages in the `install.sh` script.
 Python packages required by Batch
-Shipyard will be installed in the user context.
+Shipyard will be installed either in the virtual environemnt or user context.

 A helper script named `shipyard` will be generated with a successful
 installation.
 This helper script can be invoked in lieu of `shipyard.py`
-which will invoke the python script with the appropriate version of
+which will invoke shipyard with the appropriate interpreter and virtual
-the interpreter.
+environment, if created during installation.

 Please see the Upgrading section below for information on upgrading to a new
 release of Batch Shipyard.